supercid/techdocs-wiki-tmp/SPA:-Basics.md

 The `load` method returns a promise which can be consumed to get the raw recommendation data.
 The raw recommendation data is an object containing the recommendation data.

+#### Handling attribution

 ### Working with content

 The `load` method returns a promise which can be consumed to get the raw placement data.
 The raw recommendation data is an object containing the placement data.

+#### Handling attribution

+When any Nosto-powered element is clicked, such as banner that is changed using the content-personalization feature, you must report

 ### Working with popups